robertfritze/AGPUDM/README.md

 ## Docs

 There is a [html](app/doc/html/index.html) and [pdf](app/doc/latex/refman.pdf) doxygen documentation available for this project.
+Clone the repository to see the HTML documentation.
-As of 9/16/2021 only the
+As of 9/20/2021 only the
 C part has been included in this documentation.
-Some parts of the documentation of the file dbscan_c.c are still missing.
-For all other C source and header files full documentation is provided.
 For the Java part, only the automatically generated doxygen documentation is available.
 Additional documentation will be available soon.